FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 more on `TextEditingController` functionality [here](https://api.flutter.dev/flutter/widgets/TextEditingController-class.html)

-Now once the suggestion is clicked it will automatically fill in the field with the appropriate address line.
+Once the suggestion is clicked it will automatically fill in the field with the appropriate address line.

 ## Spinner & Snack Bar